edgedb/edgedb/docs/guides/tutorials/rust_axum.rst

 exactly how Open-Meteo's internals work.
-That means that there is always a chance that a request might not work for some reason, and in that case we don't want to insert a ``City`` into our database because then the ``WeatherApp`` will just keep giving requesting data from Open-Meteo that it refuses to provide.
+That means that there is always a chance that a request might not work for some reason, and in that case we don't want to insert a ``City`` into our database because then the ``WeatherApp`` will just keep requesting data that Open-Meteo refuses to provide.

 In fact, you can take a look at this by trying a query for Open-Meteo for a location at latitude 80.0 or longitude 180.0.
 They won't work, because Open-Meteo allows queries *up to or less than* these values, but in our database we allow these values to be *up to* 80.0 and 180.0.
-This example code pretends that we didn't notice that.
-Plus, there is no guarantee that Open-Meteo will be the only service that our weather app uses.
+Our example code pretends that we didn't notice that.
+Plus, there is no guarantee that Open-Meteo will be the only service that our weather app uses, and other services might allow values of 80.0 and 180.0.

-So that means that the ``add_city()`` function will first make sure that Open-Meteo returns a good result, and only then inserts a City.
-Finally, it will get the most recent conditions for the new city.
-These two steps could be done in a single query in EdgeDB, but doing it one simple step at a time feels most readable here and allows us to see at which point an error happens if that is the case.
+So that means that the ``add_city()`` function will first make sure that Open-Meteo returns a good result, and only then inserts a ``City``.
+With this step done, it will insert the most recent conditions for the new city using the ``.execute()`` method which returns ``()``.
+These two steps could also be done in a single query in EdgeDB, but doing it one simple step at a time feels most readable here and allows us to see at which point an error happens if that is the case.

 .. code-block:: rust